uidaholib/digital-collections-docs/content/staff-processing/02-adobe-ocr.md

 title: Optical Character Recognition
 ---

+The CDIL uses an action in Adobe Photoshop to run a batch process to produce 300 dpi Jpeg copies of the full resolution processed Jpeg files.
+The 300 dpi Jpeg files are smaller in size and suitable for web publication.

 ## Optical Character Recognition (OCR) in Adobe Acrobat Pro DC

 - Adobe Acrobat Pro DC has the OCR functions accessed from different menus.